Carotid body

-The carotid body is a small cluster of chemoreceptor cells, and supporting sustentacular cells.
-The carotid body is located in the adventitia, in the bifurcation (fork) of the common carotid artery, which runs along both sides of the neck.
+The carotid body is a small cluster of peripheral chemoreceptor cells and supporting sustentacular cells situated at the bifurcation of each common carotid artery in its tunica externa.

 The carotid body detects changes in the composition of arterial blood flowing through it, mainly the partial pressure of arterial oxygen, but also of carbon dioxide.
 It is also sensitive to changes in blood pH, and temperature.

 Structure

+The carotid body is situated on the posterior aspect of the bifurcation of the common carotid artery.

 The carotid body is made up of two types of cells, called glomus cells: glomus type I cells are peripheral chemoreceptors, and glomus type II cells are sustentacular supportive cells.